chamilo/docs/en/developer/README.md

 Chamilo Developer Guide
 =======================

-This guide is currently not up to date.
+This guide is only for developers and themers of a Chamilo portal.

-Please [check the summary](SUMMARY.md) for the table of contents.
+Get started with the [Introduction](introduction/README.md)